Olive cultivation in Palestine

 Olive trees are a major agricultural crop in Palestine, where they are mostly grown for olive oil production.
 It has been estimated that olive production accounted for 57% of cultivated land in Palestine, with 7.8 million fruit-bearing olive trees in 2011.
-In 2014, an estimated 108,000 tonnes of olives were pressed producing 24,700 tonnes of olive oil – which contributed US $109 million in added value to the crop.
+In 2014, an estimated 108,000 tonnes of olives were pressed, producing 24,700 tonnes of olive oil, which contributed US $109 million in added value to the crop.
 Around 100,000 households rely on olives for income.

-The olive tree is seen by many Palestinians as being a symbol of nationality and connection to the land, particularly due to their slow growth and longevity.
+The olive tree is seen by many Palestinians as being a symbol of nationality and connection to the land, particularly due to its slow growth and longevity.
 The destruction of Palestinian olive trees has become a feature of the Israeli–Palestinian conflict, with regular reports of damage by Israeli settlers.
 In May 2023 a United Nations report stated that some 5,000 olive trees had been vandalised by settlers in less than 5 months.

 History

 Palestinian women crushing olives in order to make olive oil, 1900–1920.

-Olive trees have been cultivated in the region for many thousands of years, with some evidence of olive groves and olive oil technologies dating to the Chalcolithic period, between 3600–3300 BCE.
-Later in the Bronze Age, olive fruits were widely traded as shown by the Uluburun shipwreck – which may have been carrying an olive shipment from Palestine.

-Olives and olive oil had a significant role in all of the major religions which developed in the region.
-In the Jewish scriptures, olives were seen as part of the blessings of the Promised land and were a symbol of prosperity.
-In the New Testament, the Mount of Olives has an important role and the anointing with oil is part of Christian and Islamic religious practice.

-In the period between 1700 and 1900, the area around Nablus had developed to be the major area for olive production, and the olive oil was used in lieu of money.
-The oil was stored in deep wells in the ground in the city and surrounding villages which was then used by merchants to make payments.
+Chalcolithic period (c.
+3600–3300 BCE)

+There is evidence for early olive use and possible cultivation in the southern Levant during the Chalcolithic.
+Archaeobotanical remains, including olive pits, wood, and crushing residues, have been found at sites such as Tel Tsaf in the Jordan Valley, dated to ~7200–6700 BP (approximately 5300–4700 BCE), indicating olive oil production and intensive use.

+While these findings suggest early horticultural practices, it is difficult to distinguish wild from truly cultivated olives in these early contexts.
+Recent studies indicate that early olive oil production and horticultural use were likely underway by the Middle Chalcolithic (~6500 BP), but widespread organized cultivation and oil technologies are more clearly established in the Early Bronze Age.